bojackchen/digital-flow/README.md

 - Post-synthesis simulation &mdash; `SKELETON/syn_sim`
 - Place & route &mdash; `SKELETON/soc`
 - Post-layout simulation &mdash; `SKELETON/post_sim`
-- Integration with analog part &mdash; Inside Cadence
+- Integration with analog part &mdash; Inside Cadence Virtuoso

 Whereas `SKELETON/Makefile` is used for easier operation of each step.
 There are other resources used during each process but not included here.
 They will be declared at prerequisite section